 Healing Childhood Relational Trauma

-This workshop delves into childhood trauma that impacts current day life.
-Based on Senior Fellow Pia Mellody’s pioneering work in her book, Facing Codependence, Survivors I is our signature workshop.
-It is an essential component of The Meadows inpatient treatment program and is also open to interested individuals as a stand alone workshop.
-In a safe, supportive environment, Survivors I explores the origins that fuel self-defeating behaviors such as addictions, trauma, mood disorders, and troubling relationships.
-Childhood wounding up to age 18 is approached with compassion, and skills are taught in order to re-parent yourself.
-The primary focus of this workshop is processing and releasing the negative messages and emotions that were rooted in painful experiences from the past, allowing the freedom to embody your authentic self.
-We do this in three phases:
+In a safe, supportive environment, Survivors I explores the origins that fuel self-defeating behaviors such as addiction, trauma, mood disorders, and troubling relationships.
+Childhood wounding is approached with compassion, and new skills are taught in order to “re-parent” yourself.
+The primary focus of this workshop is processing and releasing the negative messages and emotions rooted in painful experiences from the past, allowing you to embody your authentic self and move forward in freedom.

-Workshop groups run Monday through Friday from approximately 8:30 a.m. to 4:00 p.m.
+Workshop groups run Monday through Friday from approximately 8:30 am to 4 pm.
 The schedule is somewhat flexible to accommodate the size of the group and the group process.
 Evening programming is provided after dinner.
-The Rio Retreat Center campus is strictly alcohol and drug-free and has a dress code, cell phone, and smoking policy.
-Please consult our Workshop Coordinator for more information.
+The Rio Retreat Center campus is strictly alcohol-and drug-free, and we have a dress code, cell phone, and smoking policy.

 For more details about this workshop and to register, please contact us to speak to a Workshop Coordinator.